roylo/portfolio/content/posts/2025-07-19-when-chatgpt-fails-what-a-service-outage-taught-me-about-learning-with-ai.md

 ---
-title: "When ChatGPT Fails: What a Service Outage Taught Me About Learning with AI"
+title: "When ChatGPT FAILS: What a service outage taught me about learning with AI"
+summary: Last autumn, during final exam week at the GSB, ChatGPT experienced a service outage.
+My classmates and I panicked.
 author: Roy Lo
 publishedAt: 2025-03-14
 ---